carlonicora/RAW/jinx.md

 While the Story Circle is an amazing tool to narrate a story, life as a storyteller has one difference: your players.
 They will live your stories and they will shape them, or at least your goal should be to allow them to shape them.
 A linear story will give you enough information to be a good storyteller, but to get one step forward, it is time to talk about locations.

 In the world you describe to your players, more often than not locations will play a very important role.
-Not only you can characterise your story through them, but they usually are the place where object, clues or non player characters reside.
+Not only you can characterise your story through them, but they usually are the place where object, clues or non-player characters reside.
 If you go back to the original role-playing game, Dungeons and Dragons, the idea was to design a dungeon.
-In every room you would place objects, traps or monsters, and that was the game.
+In every room, you would place objects, traps or monsters, and that was the game.

-Writing your locations in details, including all the information about how they are relevant to your characters and to your story, allows you to bring a better three dimensionality to your world.
+Writing your locations in details, including all the information about how they are relevant to your characters and to your story, allows you to bring a better three-dimensionality to your world.
 Moreover, and this is maybe even more important, will transform your linear story in a free-floating one without the need to change your adventure.
 What if your player characters decide to go in the Inn before exploring the castle?
 What if they decide to avoid the first village, but they go directly in the woods?
 Including all the information about your locations in the adventure will allow you to shift even further from railroading.

-The best option you have while writing your adventure, is to make note of all the locations your player characters can come in touch with during a session.
+The best option you have while writing your adventure is to make note of all the locations your player characters can come in touch with during a session.
 After having written your adventure, you should list all the locations and add the information about what the player characters can find who they can meet in them.
 Of course, some encounters can only happen linearly, so stay flexible!

 #### Think linearly, expand logically, improvise organically and re-write constantly

-One common comment I get when I tell how I structure an adventure, is that I write linearly.
+One common comment I get when I tell how I structure an adventure is that I write linearly.
 While this is absolutely true, the misconception is that a linear structure leads to a railroad adventure.
 This is not true if you stick to four main pillars:

 1. **Think Linearly**.
 Your adventure should be written in a linear way.
 You should plan a structure that goes from point to point.
 2. **Expand Logically**.
 Once you have a linear structure of an adventure, you need to start looking at all the moments in which the player characters' interaction may change the direction of an adventure.